garynaz/Effortflex/README.md

 the exercises, the weight and repetitions for each workout set, as well as a timer to keep track of breaks in between sets.

-As an avid gym goer and fitness enthusiast, I was motivated to build this app when I started looking for workout logging apps that were very simple and rudimentary in function and deisgn.
+As an avid gym goer and fitness enthusiast, I was motivated to build this app when I started looking for workout logging apps that were very simple and rudimentary in function and design.
 Most apps that I would come across would have a myriad of customizable options and would have you select from a number of pre-determined workouts or exercises, which was nice but it wasn't quite what I was looking for.
 What I wanted to achieve was the freedom to name my own workouts/muscle groups/exercises without having to choose from a limited list of options.
 I also wanted to avoid cluttering the UI as much as possible, which is why I kept the UI simple and to the point.